maxcurzi/tplay/README.md

 </details>

 # Who is it for?
-- You _really_ don't like graphical applications or are working on a computer without graphical capabilities.
+- You _really_ don't like graphical applications or work on a computer without graphical capabilities.
-- You are looking for a quick way to convert any visual media to ASCII art.
+- You are looking for a quick way to convert visual media to ASCII art.
 - You want to watch a video in the terminal, but you don't want to use `mpv` or `vlc` because they're too mainstream.
 - You want to show off your terminal skills to your friends and make them think you're a hacker.